emtee40/SurvivalManual-wiki/Apps.md

 Install an offline working dictionary and install the languages that you are most likely to face.

-[QuickDic](https://f-droid.org/repository/browse/?fdfilter=quickdic&fdid=de.reimardoeffinger.quickdic) is a libre offline translation dictionary available on F-Droid.org fitted with a wide variety of languages.
+[QuickDic](https://github.com/rdoeffinger/Dictionary) is a libre offline translation dictionary available on F-Droid.org fitted with a wide variety of languages.

 ### Offline encyclopedia

 Smartphones (which are just pocket sized computers) allow you to carry not just one book, but all your library.
 So why not bringing a full encyclopedia, just in case…

-It's what [Aard](https://f-droid.org/repository/browse/?fdfilter=Aard&fdid=aarddict.android) allows you to do.
+It's what [Aard](https://aarddict.org) allows you to do.
 It's a libre app available on F-Droid.org.
-You'll have to separately download the Wikipedia copies you want among the available updated copies here available in many languages : http://aarddict.org/1/index.html
+You'll have to separately download the Wikipedia copies you want.
+They are available in many languages.